-Guarantees issued by certain of Willis Towers Watson's subsidiaries with respect to the senior notes and revolving credit facilities are discussed in Note 10 to the Consolidated Financial Statements.
+Guarantees issued by certain of Willis Towers Watson's subsidiaries with respect to the senior notes and revolving credit facilities are discussed in Note 10 to these Consolidated Financial Statements.

 Certain of Willis Towers Watson's subsidiaries have given the landlords of some leasehold properties occupied by the Company in the United Kingdom and the United States guarantees in respect of the performance of the lease obligations of the subsidiary holding the lease.
-The operating lease obligations subject to such guarantees amounted to \$558 million and \$676 million at December 31, 2016 and 2015, respectively.
-The capital lease obligations subject to such guarantees amounted to \$9 million and \$10 million as of December 31, 2016 and 2015, respectively.
+The operating lease obligations subject to such guarantees amounted to \$669 million and \$558 million at December 31, 2017 and 2016, respectively.
+The capital lease obligations subject to such guarantees amounted to \$8 million and \$9 million as of December 31, 2017 and 2016, respectively.